Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 Omni Agent Solutions, Inc. was appointed as the claims, noticing, and solicitation agent on the petition date.
 The case then moved into a wind down structure in which a plan administrator is responsible for resolving claims, administering distributions, and handling remaining estate matters under the confirmed plan.

 Advisors.
 The restructuring announcement identified Kirkland & Ellis LLP and Porter Hedges LLP as debtor counsel, Houlihan Lokey Capital, Inc. as investment banker, and Portage Point Partners as restructuring advisor.
-Those roles framed a case strategy built around lender support, a rapid sale process, and plan confirmation tied to sale proceeds.

 | Role | Advisor |